arangodb/arangojs/README.md

 The npm distribution of ArangoJS is compatible with Node.js 4, 6 and 7.

+The bower distribution of ArangoJS is compatible with most modern browsers.

 Versions outside this range may be compatible but are not actively supported.

 **Upgrade note**: If you want to use arangojs with ArangoDB 2.8 or earlier remember to set the appropriate `arangoVersion` option (`20800` for version 2.8.0).
 The current default value is `30000` (indicating compatibility with version 3.0.0 and newer).